 Local Tours (2013)

-One of the areas that are seeing a revitalization is north of downtown.
+One of the areas that are seeing revitalization is north of downtown.
 As you walk down the streets you see homes in a variety of stages.
 The newly restored sitting next to dilapidated structures with questionable occupants.
 But the area has promise and you can see it in the diverse neighborhood rich in history.
 Many of the homes date back to the 1870s.
 Before Terrace Hill (governor’s mansion) became the home for Iowa’s governors, the head of the executive branch had to make due with their own residence.
 The picture to the right is of 1618 Oakland Ave.
 Former Governor Frank Jackson resided in the home from 1894-1896 (If you’d like to read about the sad state of this home please click here).

 If you’re in Des Moines next weekend and want something interesting and fun to do, visit the Riverbend Neighborhood Historic Home Tour.
 Many of the homes have been painstakingly restored, while others are in the process.
 Some of the owners are more than happy to tell you about their restoration experiences as well as give you information about the home’s history.
 My husband and I have been talking about doing this tour for years.
 But either the weather hasn’t cooperated or we’ve been in the southern part of the U.S. during the early months of September.
 I’m glad we finally went this year.
 It was a beautiful day.
 Cool breezes.
-Lots of warm sun and the chance too look and wonder what it would have been like to see many of the homes in their original glories.
+Lots of warm sun and the chance to look and wonder what it would have been like to see many of the homes in their original glories.

 Glore Psychiatric Museum (2013)

-In the late 19th centuries, hospitals like this one were cities onto themselves.
+In the late 19th century, hospitals like this one were cities on to themselves.
 Everything was taken care of onsite from medical care to growing and preparing food.
 Strolling through each floor of the museum, I was struck by overwhelming waves of sadness.
 People didn’t come to asylums like this to get better.
 They came to live and die alone.
-One display shows a room no bigger than a prison cell, painted a stark white with a single bed, changing screen and ratty rocking chair.
+One display shows a room no bigger than a prison cell, painted a stark white with a single bed, changing screen, and ratty rocking chair.
 A battered suitcase lay on the made bed.
 Many were told to bring only a few items and one good outfit for it would be the clothes in which they were buried.
 In the morgue on the lower floor, corpses were stored at around forty degrees in small metal refrigerators either to await an autopsy or for relatives to claim them.
 More often than not, relatives were too ashamed to claim the body, and many patients were buried at the hospital some without even a name only a white marker with a number.
 Even worse, sometime in the 1960s, an order was given to push the graves over and bury them since it was too expensive to mow around them.